 Study abroad programs in China, Costa Rica, France, Germany, Italy, Japan and Spain offer an additional opportunity to enrich the study of language and culture.

 Advanced course placement is recommended for students who previously have studied a foreign language.
 Students who have had one year of high school language study generally should begin College of DuPage work at the 1102 level; students with two years of high school language generally should begin at the 1102 or 2201 level.
 Spanish students with three or more years of high school Spanish should begin at the 2201 or 2251 level.
-Students with questions about proper placement or level of competence should consult with the appropriate language instructor listed under "Advisors" before enrolling.
+Students with questions about proper placement or level of competence should consult with the appropriate language instructor listed under "Faculty" before enrolling.

 Credit by Demonstrated Competence